resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 -- *Slide End* --

 **Answer: B**

+Also know that if you **don't terminate your computer** then it will still be running down your allocation clock!
+Stopped and paused computers are still consuming resources on the host computer!

 Now knowing what's going on under the hood, you can understand why once you hit the "Launch" button there might be a delay before the machine runs - there's quite a lot going on.